Can you trust your hunger?

 Why do we need hunger?

-As the stomach empties, ghrelin (the hunger hormone) is produced in the gut.
-It travels to the hypothalamus, a part of the brain that regulates appetite.
-The hypothalamus then sends a strong signal to your body that energy supply is low.
-Ghrelin levels (and your appetite) continue to rise until you start to eat.
+Here’s how it works: as your stomach empties, a hormone called ghrelin is produced in your gut.
+It travels to the hypothalamus in your brain, which regulates appetite, and signals that your energy is low.
+Ghrelin (and your appetite) will continue to rise until you eat.

 “Trusting myself around food.
 Especially when alone and there are no limits.
 I am not in touch with what my body wants/needs.”